- The history of ERP systems is normally misrepresented by those with software to services to sell.

 ERP vendors use their relationships with customers to push their customers to purchase other non-ERP software that they offer, arguing that while it may not be competitive in its own right, at least it is “integrated” back to the ERP system.
-This argument dilutes the most important aspects of the software that should drive any software purchase, which is the quality of the software, combined with how well that software matches business requirements of the customer.
-It is also misleading because ERP vendors use an adapter to connect their non-ERP to ERP systems, in the same way, that non-ERP vendors do.
+This argument dilutes the most important aspects of the software that should drive any software purchase, which is the quality of the software, combined with how well that software matches the business requirements of the customer.
+It is also misleading because ERP vendors use an adapter to connect their non-ERP to ERP systems, in the same way that non-ERP vendors do.

 This results in large amounts of mediocre or worse software that has been acquired by ERP vendors, only being selected because it happens to be owned by the ERP vendors.
 Not because it is good software, and not because it meets the business requirements.
 Therefore the ERP system cannot be looked at in isolation from its impact on the rest of the company’s IT landscape.
-While as was pointed out already, the studies point very clearly to ERP systems not having an ROI, ERP systems also reduce the ROI of the other systems that a company purchases.
+While, as was pointed out already, the studies point very clearly to ERP systems not having an ROI, ERP systems also reduce the ROI of the other systems that a company purchases.
 This is accomplished through the way that ERP redirects purchases away from competitive applications to the applications that the ERP vendor happens to have in their stable.

 When taken as a whole, this means that it is the case the ERP has a substantially negative ROI when this larger effect is taken into account.
 These types of analyses are not done in the industry.
 The assumption is that ERP has a positive ROI.
 A positive ROI that has never been proven.
 Therefore the analysis of the impact of ERP on the ROI of related applications is beyond the industry’s ability to process or even analyze properly.

-The IT organizations within companies, that are often more interested in keeping the number of software vendors to a minimum, push for what is most cases the worst software for the business inside of their companies to use, so they can both deal with fewer vendors.
-Another prime motivator is so the IT decision maker can show their allegiance to specific vendors to which they frequently have more loyalty than to the company they receive their paychecks.
+The IT organizations within companies that are often more interested in keeping the number of software vendors to a minimum push for what is most cases the worst software for the business inside of their companies to use, so they can both deal with fewer vendors.
+Another prime motivator is so the IT decision-maker can show their allegiance to specific vendors to which they frequently have more loyalty than to the company they receive their paychecks.